ClaudzTheEngineer/t3020/README.md

 ### Errors

 There are three deliberate errors, marked E1, E2 and E3.
 Finding other (non-deliberate and unknown to me)  errors will get a bonus -- clearly add below this line in your copy of the README what the errors are and how you fixed them.

+Moved main code into a separate method to facilitate importing for testing Changed check_monotonic to include parameter n as n no longer exists in global context Line 28: Error program would check for monotonicality on coloum T8 and TALL, this has been corrected by changing range from 9 to 1,8